mitranim/stylific/docs-src/templates/indices/overview.md

 # Overview

-[`stylific`](https://github.com/Mitranim/stylific) is a CSS library written with [LESS](http://lesscss.org).
+`stylific` ([source](https://github.com/Mitranim/stylific)) is a CSS library written with [LESS](http://lesscss.org).
 It can serve as a website's foundation, and provides common UI components as building blocks.

 There are plenty of UI libraries out there:
 [Bootstrap](http://getbootstrap.com), [Foundation](http://foundation.zurb.com),